strateos/transcriptic/README.md

 ## Contributing

-Read CONTRIBUTING.mmd for more information on contributing to TxPy
+Read `CONTRIBUTING.md` for more information on contributing to TxPy